maciejg-git/litewind-alpine-documentation/components/notify.md

 - `id` - defines container to display notification. `id` is optional when there is only one container in the page,
 - `header` and `text` - set content of the notification,
 - `delay`, `dismissable` and `static` - override respective props of the container for this notification,
+- `sticky` - sticky notifications are always displayed below or above normal notifications and ignore number set in `maxNotifications` prop.
+Position depends on `order` and `stickyAt` props.
 - `variant` - sets the variant of the notification,
 - `options` - additional custom options that can be referenced in the template.

+{% render "example.liquid" example: "examples/notify-new-notification.liquid", tabs: examples.notifyNewNotification %}

+### Stacked notifications

+You can turn notification list into stacked notifications by adding `absolute` class to `li` element.
+The `transform` property can be used to add stacking effect.

+{% render "example.liquid" example: "examples/notify-stacked.liquid", tabs: examples.notifyStacked %}